timOTdev/0019_es6_for_everyone/notes.md

 ### Iterating over the arguments objects
 - Add up numbers example:
-- "arguments" looks exact like a regular array and has only length property
+- `arguments` looks exact like a regular array and has only length property
 ```js
 function addUpNumbers() {
     console.log(arguments); // Returns an arrayish, not an exact array